InstrumentalFi/instrumental-contracts/doc/authz/walkthrough.md

 - There is an [open issue][11] around adding fee capture to Authz which has been accepted but not implemented.
 - There is no first-party API to get historical rewards sent to users.
-This must be possible as Yieldmos must have a way to understand this.
-It is suggested that we open a dialogue with Imperator if this is seen as a viable product.
+This must be possible as Yieldmos have a way to understand this.
+It is suggested that we open a dialogue with Imperator if this is seen as a viable.
 - Fees can be sent to another contract and this contract can liquidate and send via IBC to Centauri.
 Another option is to send protocol fees directly via IBC but since rewards can be in multiple tokens this is thought to be sub-optimal.